Town Restaurant Review, San Carlos

 Posted by Foodnut.com

-Decor, Vibe – Town Restaurant has a Modern, good looking interior, Sidewalk seating, big oval bar area, counter seating by the kitchen.
+Decor, Vibe – Town Restaurant has a modern, dimly lit, good looking interior, sidewalk seating, big oval bar area in the front, counter seating by the kitchen.
 Couple families, lots of local couples in their 40′s, 50′s out on the town.
+This is considered a scene for this city.

 Town Restaurant Menu Pictures

-Prime Rib ($32.95) 16oz cut rubbed with garlic & spices, slowly spit fire roasted, served with creamy horseradish sauce and au jus.
-It came with 2 sides, Asparagus and baked potato.
+Prime Rib ($39) 16oz cut rubbed with garlic & spices, slowly spit fire roasted, served with a very creamy horseradish sauce and average au jus.
+It came with 2 sides, Asparagus and large baked potato (+$2).
 It was tender and very good even with very little au jus.

 Kids BBQ Baby Back Ribs ($8.95) with mashed potatoes had good tasting BBQ sauce.
 Decent sized ribs made it a great value.